Why Did My Baby Suddenly Have Fewer Wet Diapers?

 Frequently Asked Questions About Fewer Wet Diapers

-Is it normal for wet diaper counts to change from day to day?
+Is it normal for wet diapers to vary from day to day?

-Is it normal for wet diaper counts to change from day to day?
+Is it normal for wet diapers to vary from day to day?

 Track Diapers with Noora Baby